rowanam/ml-mildew-detection-cherry-leaves/README.md

 * Undertake a visual study of healthy and powdery mildew-containing cherry leaves to understand the differences
 * Predict whether or not a cherry leaf has powdery mildew from real-time passed images

-The outputs of this project can be viewed on a dashboard - the live link is HERE.
+The outputs of this project can be viewed on a dashboard - the live link is [here](https://cherry-leaf-health-2ff1edcf83ab.herokuapp.com/).

 ## Dataset Content